PlanScore/PlanScore/planscore/website/models/data/2021B/README.md

 Methodology
 ---

+#### The Big Picture

+We use the correlation between the presidential vote on the one hand, and state legislative and congressional votes on the other, to predict how new districts will likely vote and so how biased a plan will be.
+Our correlations come from the last 10 years of elections, and factor in both any extra advantage incumbents might have as well as how much each state’s results might differ from others.
+We also allow our predictions to be imperfect by quantifying how much our method missed the actual outcomes of past elections, including the degree to which partisan tides have changed party performance from one election to the next.
+This enables us to generate the most accurate, data-driven, and transparent prediction we can.

+#### The Details

-The vote share inputs for calculating the metrics come from a Bayesian hierarchical model of district-level election returns, run for all state legislatures and congressional delegations on the elections from 2012 through 2020.
+We use a Bayesian hierarchical model of district-level election returns, run for all state legislatures and congressional delegations on the elections from 2012 through 2020.
 Formally, the model is:

 <p style="text-align:center"><img src="matrix.png" style="width:460px;height:333px"></p>